Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics: Introduction

 One manifestation of this phenomenon is catalytic control -- a ubiquitous feature of biomolecular regulatory systems, where a reusable catalyst (such as a kinase) alters the state of its substrates.
 Because a catalyst modifies transition barriers only, the input parameter (catalyst concentration) can have no effect on steady-state output under equilibrium conditions.
 However, in the presence of driven exploratory dynamics, the steady-state probability of different substrate states can in fact become dependent on the level of catalyst present.
 This feature enables a small (sub-stoichiometric) number of regulatory molecules to trigger large-scale changes in cellular state.
 Examples include the whole-sale ubiquitination and degradation of specific classes of proteins during mitosis~\cite{lu2015specificity} and the catalytic regulation of microtubule length during cell division~\cite{belmont1990real}.
 Such catalytic control requires energy dissipation somewhere in the system, even when the catalysis step itself does not couple to an external energy source.

-In this paper, we investigate how exploratory dynamics with resetting allows biochemical systems to enhance their sensitivity, enabling accuracy in the presence of decoys and catalytic control.
+In this paper, we investigate how exploratory dynamics with resetting allows biochemical systems to enhance their sensitivity.
+We consider both input sensitivity against decoy signals, as well as output sensitivity to sub-stoichiometric catalytic regulation.
 For concreteness, we focus on two key biological examples that illustrate these features: single-step kinetic proofreading in ribosomal translation, and multi-step resetting in microtubules undergoing dynamic instability.
 Along the way, we highlight two pedagogically useful approaches to describing such systems: path-counting (which intuitively incorporates exploratory dynamics), and circuit mapping (which clarifies the relation between energetic driving and steady-state distributions).
 These systems highlight both the functional benefits of resetting dynamics and the concomitant cost in energy dissipation.